Eligibility: Bachelor’s Degree Programme in Social Services

 - qualifications outside of Finland.

-If you are applying with an international matriculation examination diploma completed in Finland or another country, submit a copy of your diploma by 30 January 2019 before 3:00pm Finnish time to the admission services of your first-choice university of applied sciences.
+If you are applying with an international matriculation examination diploma completed in Finland or another country, upload a copy of your diploma to your online application form by 30 January 2019 before 3:00pm Finnish time.

 If you are an IB, EB or RP candidate and are graduating during the application period, you must submit a Predicted Grades or equivalent by 10 April 2019 before 3:00pm Finnish time.
 You also have to submit a copy of your diploma (or Transcript of Grades, if you are completing an IB diploma) by 12 July 2019 before 3:00pm Finnish time.

-If you have completed some other qualification outside Finland, you must submit a copy of your degree certificate or a provisional certificate issued by the educational institution on your graduation by 30 January 2019 before 3:00 pm Finnish time.
+If you have completed some other qualification outside Finland or are graduating during the application period, you must upload a copy of your degree certificate or a provisional certificate issued by the educational institution on your graduation to your online application form by 30 January 2019 before 3:00 pm Finnish time.

 Official translations of certificates